MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/connect-power-query.md

 # Connect to a Power Query data source

 Power Query offers a broad set of connectors to ingest data.
 Most of these connectors are supported by Dynamics 365 Customer Insights.
-Adding data sources based on Power Query connectors generally follows the steps outlined below.
+Adding data sources based on Power Query connectors generally follows the steps outlined in the next section.
 However, depending on the connector you use, different information is required.
-Refer to documentation about individual connectors in [Power Query connector reference](https://docs.microsoft.com/power-query/connectors/) for additional details.
+For more information, see the documentation about individual connectors in the [Power Query connector reference](https://docs.microsoft.com/power-query/connectors/).

 ## Create a new data source